 Find the right influencers

-Use the ForTunes Uploads screen to see which influencers – in terms of channels or private people with reach – have uploaded music of other relevant artists.
+Use the ForTunes influencer screen to see which influencers – in terms of playlist owners, Hype Machine listed blogs or YouTube channels (including private people) with reach – have uploaded music of other relevant artists.

 Finding solid influencers is hugely important when trying to leverage within the digital sphere.
 Not only will you see on which doors to knock, but you will also see how their audience reacts to certain releases.